-John Barlament is the Chair of our Firm's Data Privacy & Security industry team and a member of the Firm's Employee Benefits team.
+John Barlament is a member of the Firm's Employee Benefits team.
 He is an author of one of the country's leading manuals on the HIPAA privacy and security rules, HIPAA Portability, Privacy & Security (Thomson Reuters / EBIA), as well as other seminal publications including A Primer on Online Privacy (Wisconsin Lawyer magazine) and International Guide to Privacy (American Bar Association).